I wrote How to Sign Up for a Fidelity Brokerage Account around July.

 Step 3.
 Place Order

-In the portfolio page, you’ll see “Trade” button on the top left side.
+On the portfolio page, you’ll see the “Trade” button on the top left side.
 Click it.

 Step 4.
 Enter Symbol

-After you enter the symbol, you’ll see current a stock price.
+After you enter the symbol, you’ll see the current stock price.

 Step 5.
 Enter Quantity

-Order type has two option, “Market Order” and “Limit Order.”
-For beginner, I strongly recommend to use “Market Order” because it’s the basic.
+Order type has two options, “Market Order” and “Limit Order.”
+For beginners, I strongly recommend using “Market Order” because it’s the basic.
 In the “Time in Force” section, pick “Day.”
 Lastly, click “Preview Order.”

 Step 6.
 Confirm Your Purchase

-Note: Bid mean people who want to buy a stock with the price, Ask mean people who want to sell a stock with the price at the moment.
+Note: Bid means people who want to buy a stock with the price, Ask means people who want to sell a stock with the price at the moment.

 If you have any questions, feel free to call Fidelity Customer Service.
 I often use Fidelity Live Chat customer service.

-My first stock purchase was $550. (same as designer handbag) I wasn’t going to make money at the time.
-I wanted to learn how does stock trading work. $550 was good investment for real experience!
+My first stock purchase was $550. (same as a designer handbag) I wasn’t going to make money at the time.
+I wanted to learn how does stock trading work. $550 was a good investment for the real experience!